-Objection - Comments

-B. PLANNING OFFICER'S APPRAISAL

 LOCATION & ZONING

-The application site is situated within Merrimens Forest, approximately 200m north of Sure's telecommunication hut at White Gate.
-The development will be within the Green Heartland with no conservation area restrictions.
+c) The application site is situated within Merrimens Forest, approximately 200m north of Sure's telecommunication hut at White Gate, see Diagram 1 in Annex C. The development will be within the Green Heartland with no conservation area restrictions.

-Diagram 1: Location Plan
+THE PROPOSAL

-THE PROPOSAL An existing track runs beneath the site, which leads towards Model Cottage from White Gate.
-The access track is currently only utilised by Connect St Helena Ltd and Sure SA Ltd. The development will be sited above the existing track in the northern perimeter of the proposed fence line.
+d) An existing track runs beneath the site, which leads towards Model Cottage from White Gate.
+The access track is currently only utilised by Connect St Helena Ltd (Connect) and Sure SA Ltd (Sure).
+The development will be sited above the existing track in the northern perimeter of the proposed fence line.
 In order to accommodate the proposal, excavation will be required measuring 1.9m in height.
-The development will consist of Report Authorised by I Mohammed (Chief Planning Officer) Report Date: 8th October 2020 a single storey building with a footprint measuring 11.5m by 7.4m, and four car parking spaces to the south.
-Diagram 2: Site Lay out
+The development will consist of a single storey building with a footprint measuring 11.5m by 7.4m, and four car parking spaces to the south see Diagram 2 in Annex C.